atharvmahajan32/caprae_capital_subm/README.md

 # Caprae Capital — Local development setup

 This repository contains a frontend (React + Vite + TypeScript) and a backend (FastAPI).
 The steps below explain how to set up and run both parts locally on Windows (PowerShell).
+Note: The frontend is not synced with the backend for deployment purposes

 ## Prerequisites